dharmesh-hemaram/dhruv-techapps/libs/ispy/ispy-service/README.md

-# ispy-oauth
+# ispy-service

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build ispy-oauth` to build the library.
+Run `nx build ispy-service` to build the library.